 Wheatgrass has many different forms, from blended in juice to consumed as a powdered supplement.
 But, first, let’s dive into more details of the safety of wheatgrass during pregnancy!

 Is Wheatgrass Safe During Pregnancy?

 Wheatgrass has a distinct and earthy taste that many like to add to their juices as a “health drink.”
-Proponents of wheatgrass juice and shots claim they have a wide variety of health benefits and even call it a superfood.
+Proponents of fresh wheatgrass juice and shots claim they have a wide variety of health benefits and even call it a superfood.

 If you have already consumed wheatgrass during your pregnancy, do not worry as it is very unlikely to cause any harm.
-Yet, simply avoid wheatgrass moving forward due to the lack of research on the effects of consuming during pregnancy.
+Yet, simply avoid wheatgrass moving forward due to the lack of research on the effects of consuming it during pregnancy.

 Additionally, juice containing wheatgrass is typically served fresh, such as from a juice bar, health food store (especially in the refrigerated aisles), or farmer’s market.

 These varieties of juices are likely raw and unpasteurized, meaning they have not been heated during processing to kill any potential bacteria that may be present.